The-Node-Forge/npm-template/README.md

 ### 4. Start Building

 Write your code in the src/ folder, and export your packages public API in src/index.ts

+### 5. scripts

 ## Contributing

 Contributions are welcome!
 If you'd like to propose changes or improvements, feel free to open an issue or a pull request.

 ### Steps to Contribute